ozmos/100-days-of-code/r1-log.md

 ###R1D49
 I finished the tutorial on the React Pomodoro.
 Based on this I introduced `moment.js` which provides a saner way to count time.
 Counting down using the simpler method of simply subtracting 1 from the current time every second renders a smoother countdown than the method I was using previously which calculated the difference between the current time and a set time in the future.
 There is still a delay of one second or so between when the start button is pressed and when the timer starts.
 I may need to read more tutorials to see how to fix this.

+###R1D50
+This morning I kept working on my pomodoro timer, refactoring some of the functions.
+In the evening started a codewars algorithm.